Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Application to Frobenius powers

 We now specialize to the case of three variables, where our socle results are strongest, applying these to obtain graded Betti numbers of Frobenius powers of the maximal ideal and Hilbert-Kunz functions.
 Let

 be a standard graded hypersurface ring over a field $k$ of characteristic $p>0$ with homogeneous maximal ideal $({\bf x})$ such that $f\in({\bf x})^2$.

-In this section, for sufficiently randomly chosen polynomials $f$, we find the format of the free resolutions of the quotients $R/\fm^{[q]}$ by the Frobenius powers of $\fm$ over both rings $P$ and $R$, as well as the structure of each associated matrix factorization (which turns out to be a pair of alternating matrices, one of which is linear with Pfaffian equal to $f$) and the Hilbert-Kunz function for $\fm$.
-In fact, we prove these results for all $f$ with the property that $(({\bf x}^q):f)$ is relatively compressed with respect to $({\bf x}^q)$; recall that general choices of $f$ have this property.
+In this section, for sufficiently randomly chosen polynomials $f$, we find the format of the free resolutions of the quotients $R/\fm^{[q]}$ by the Frobenius powers of $\fm$ over both rings $P$ and $R$, as well as the structure of each associated matrix factorization (which turns out to be a pair of skew-symmetric matrices, one of which is linear with Pfaffian equal to $f$) and the Hilbert-Kunz function for $\fm$.
+In fact, we prove these results for all $f$ with the property that $(({\bf x}^q):f)$ is $({\bf x}^q)$-compressed, i.e. $f$ is \qlinkcomp.
+By Remark \ref{rmk-general}, for a fixed even $d$ and odd $p>d$, very general choices of $f$ are \qlinkcomp\ for all $q$.

-The organization of the section is as follows: In the first part we explore what can be said without any generalness assumptions on $f$, specifically about the resolution over $P$ using linkage, the Buchsbaum-Eisenbud structure theorem for Gorenstein ideals of codimension three, and the corresponding dg-algebra structure.
+The organization of the section is as follows: In the first part we explore what can be said without the assumption that $f$ is \qlinkcomp, specifically about the resolution over $P$ using linkage, the Buchsbaum-Eisenbud structure theorem for Gorenstein ideals of codimension three, and the corresponding dg-algebra structure.
 In the second part, we determine the structure of the resolution over $R$ using the construction of Shamash (Eisenbud-Avramov-Buchweitz).
-In the third part, for suitably general $f$, we apply this in concert with Theorem~\ref{soc-thm} to deduce Theorem~\ref{shamash} on the stability of Betti numbers of Frobenius powers of the maximal ideal.
-In the fourth part, again for suitably general $f$, we use these results to compute the Hilbert-Kunz function of the maximal ideal in Theorem~\ref{HKfunction}.
+In the third part, for $f$ \qlinkcomp, we apply this in concert with Proposition~\ref{numberofgeneratorsofJ} to deduce Theorem~\ref{gradedBetti}, giving precise graded Betti numbers and the regularity and hence the stability of Betti numbers of Frobenius powers of the maximal ideal.
+In the fourth part, again for $f$ \qlinkcomp, we use these results to compute the Hilbert-Kunz function of the maximal ideal in Theorem~\ref{HKfunction}.

-In the first two parts we develop resolutions for any complete intersection ideal, not just $(x^q,y^q,z^q)$.
-In the last two parts we specialize to the case of $(x^q,y^q,z^q)$ for our applications.
+We note that in the first two parts we develop resolutions for {\it any} graded complete intersection ideal, not just $(x^q,y^q,z^q)$.
+Then in the last two parts we specialize to the case of $(x^q,y^q,z^q)$ for our applications.

 \begin{ntn} Let $d=\deg f$ and let $q$ be a power of $p$.
 In this section we work with the following graded ideals of the polynomial ring $P$: the complete intersection ideal

 where $\deg c_i=r_i$ and the linked ideals